-The area around the Sea of Galilee holds thousands of years of historical, religious; and cultural significance; drawing in millions of visitors each year to learn and explore.
-Perched on the northwestern shore of the Sea of Galilee; between Capernaum and the Gennesaret archeological site; is the stunning Mount of Beatitudes.
+Millions of visitors each year to learn and explore.
+Perched on the northwestern shore of the Sea of Galilee, between Capernaum and the Gennesaret archeological site, is the stunning Mount of Beatitudes.
 Moreover, the lush green vegetation and bright flowers will draw you up the Mount of Beatitudes to the wonderfully constructed church; While the Mount of Beatitudes is an important religious location.
 But remember!
 You don’t have to be religious to enjoy the site.
-So whether you are there to learn about religion; architecture; or culture; everyone who visits will enjoy this site.
+So whether you are there to learn about religion, architecture, or culture, everyone who visits will enjoy this site.
 And I recommend that you join a private tour with me!
 So that you may learn all of the connections between the history and religion of this remarkable land.

 The Church of Beatitudes

-Moreover, within each wall is a beautiful stained-glass window with each blessing recited.
+Moreover, a beautiful stained-glass window within each wall with each blessing recited.
 And the church’s central altar is beautiful in its own right as well; made of alabaster and onyx; In fact, it is surrounded by the seven virtues on the gorgeous mosaic floor.
 As you quietly wander around the church; there are endless little details to notice, and it is easy to see how much love, faith, and hope went into the creation of this house of worship.